globalresiliencepartnership/globalresiliencepartnership.github.io/_selected_teams/team10.md

 image:

-focus: India
+focus: Horn of Africa

 expertise:
-  - This
-  - That
+  - Livestock trade

 organizations:
-  - The other thing
-  - Free cotton candy
+  - Mercy Corps
+  - Tango International
 ---
 The description goes here as the content.